NSLS2/erobs/src/pdf/pdf_beamtime/README.md

 ros2 service call /pdf_remove_obstacle pdf_beamtime_interfaces/srv/DeleteObstacleMsg "{name: 'inbeam_platform'}"
 ```

-## Testing of the FSM with its internal FSM.
+## Testing of the FSM with its internal FSM

 FSM is tested for its four main functionality: